guesswho1234/Rex/README.md

 ### Heroku
 > [!WARNING]
-Hosting Rex on Heroku is not optimal and is generally not recommended.
+Hosting Rex on Heroku is not recommended.

 Install the following buildpacks in the following order on your heroku app:
 - https://github.com/rricard/heroku-buildpack-dpkg.git